-And without further ado, here are my top 4 cardio myths, and what the real deal is.
+And without further ado, here are 4 cardio myths, and what’s really going on:

 1) “I will just do all cardio until I lose weight, and then I will add weights to tone up.”

 2) “I just need to burn calories so I will just do extra cardio.
-My diet is fine.”
+My nutrition is fine.”